Joachim Stroink: Political career

 Stroink was the MLA in the Halifax Chebucto riding in the Liberal government of Stephen McNeil from 2013 to 2017.
 As MLA he had been active on a number of key government initiatives and issues.

 Stroink made the development of the Ocean Tech sector a key part of his mandate as MLA.
 As Chair of the Standing Committee on Economic Development.

 Stroink spearheaded a project in his constituency inspired by local municipal Participatory Budgeting programs where he sought input from constituents on the development of a community-driven Private Members' Bill coining the term Community Members' Bill.

-In 2014, when the government changed the Film Tax Credit, an economic development incentive program to promote the province's film industry which failed, Stroink served as a puppet for the government.

 In 2015, Halifax area businesses spoke out when faced with commercial tax increases they deemed unfair.
 Stroink joined Labi Kousoulis, MLA for Halifax Citadel-Sable Island and Minister of Internal Services, in calling on Municipal Affairs Minister Zach Churchill to make changes to the tax system.
 The call was supported by Municipal officials and resulted in amendments to the HRM Charter that allowed changes to the Halifax Regional Municipality's commercial tax system.

 He has also been an advocate of the Select Nova Scotia campaign encouraging people to buy local and actively supporting the expansion of the program.